galeraga/3D-semantic-parsing/README.md

 ## Acknowledgments
 We'd like to thank the unconditional support of our advisor Mariona Carós, whose kind directions helped us to walk the path less abruptly.

-## Annex

-To save some tables that support our conclusions